Staying in Trastevere is like living in a postcard of Rome, with its pleasant cobblestoned alleys and ivy-draped buildings.

 Trastevere vs Other Rome Neighborhoods

 Choosing the right neighborhood can make a difference in your stay in Rome.
 Compared to Centro Storico, Trastevere is 20-30% cheaper and has a more local atmosphere, though it's less central.
-If you’re considering Monti, you'll find a similar vibe, but Monti has the advantage of metro access.
+If you’re considering Monti, you can see a similar vibe, but Monti has the advantage of metro access.

 On the other hand, Termini is the cheapest area with the best transport options but lacks atmosphere.
 Meanwhile, Vatican/Prati is quieter and more residential, making it an excellent choice for families.
 For first-timers looking for that "Rome feeling", Trastevere is unmatched in atmosphere.
 However, if practicality is your priority, Centro Storico or Monti might be more convenient.